Ocramius/building-a-microframework-with-zf/slides-prototyping/flow.md

           - integration with firewall components
           - etc.

+ - let's make our code more forward-compliant
+    - let's introduce zf2
+    - with zf2 comes the entire module system
+    - we split "actions" into functions
+    - we get request/response object support

  - introducing PSR-7 middlewares
     - what is PSR-7? (ask the audience)
     - let's make our app forward-compatible!